marctrem/usbarmory-wiki-fork/Frequently-Asked-Questions-(FAQ).md

+#### Help, I can't connect to my USB armory.

+If you received a pre-imaged microSD card with your USB armory it almost certainly includes [Inverse Path](http://inversepath.com) default image, please see notes and default credentials [here](http://dev.inversepath.com/usbarmory) (specifically the **CONNECTING** section).
+If you have issues connecting always make sure that:

+1. the LED is blinking (indicates Linux kernel heartbeat)

+2. the network interface on your USB host, associated to the USB armory (Linux: usbX, OSX, Windows: RNDIS), is correctly set up with the required host address (typically 10.0.0.2 with netmask 255.255.255.0)

 #### How do I resize the microSD partition on available images smaller than the total available space ?

 An excellent tutorial on how to do this can be found [here](http://elinux.org/Beagleboard:Expanding_File_System_Partition_On_A_microSD).